tobento-ch/app-block/README.md

 // You may set another block repository returning a new instance:
 $factory = $factory->withBlockRepository($blockRepository); // BlockRepositoryInterface

+// You may set another configurator returning a new instance:
+$factory = $factory->withConfigurator($configurator); // ConfiguratorInterface

 // You may set the available editor languages returning a new instance:
 $factory = $factory->withLanguages($languages); // LanguagesInterface